How many times have you said “the cafe looks good … but you can’t hear a thing!”

 This is exactly the problem faced by Voila Café in the country town of Colac in the beautiful countryside in the state of Victoria, south west of Melbourne.
 They had a space that they wanted to make look more beautiful as well as make quiet.

 This challenge was handed to Angela Baldwin Interior Design.

 Colac is in the heart of the tourist region of country Victoria, in close proximity to the Grampians, situated on the edge of Lake Colac, Geelong to the east, Warrnambool to the west and the world famous great ocean road to the south.
 South of the town, on the way to the coast, is Otway forest.
 Colac is in a beautiful part of the world.

 When you’re in such a beautiful location, addressing the acoustic limitations of a cafe has to be done sensitively.
 It needs to be done in such a way that aesthetics are still maintained.
-This is when the designers turned to Acoufelt.
+This is when the designer turned to Acoufelt.